 In fact, the bedroom door is the weakest part of the room, thinner than the walls and often hollow with little more than two layers of thin wood.

-Rubber door frame seals and draft excluders not only keep out the cold, they also reduce the amount of noise coming into the room.
+Rubber door frame seals and draft excluders not only keep out the cold, but they also reduce the amount of noise coming into the room.

 Amazon sells several draft excluders and door seals to fit most doors.